 Every year, billions of dollars are awarded to deserving students in the form of free money to help them pursue their dreams of a college education.
 The money is out there but many students do not meet application deadlines, or do not know where to find the information.
-African American women pursuing a college degree living in the United States can find sources of funding or scholarships that are specifically granted to African American women.
+African American women pursuing a college degree living in the United States can find sources of funding or scholarships that are specifically granted to women of color.

-Here are five college scholarships available for African American females
+Here are five college scholarships available for African American Women

 National Association of Negro Business and Professional Women’s Club